 How do Cataracts Affect an Elderly Person's Vision?

-Age-related cataracts can a senior's vision in two ways:
+Age-related cataracts can affect a senior's vision in two ways:

 - Clumps of protein reduce the sharpness of the image reaching the retina.